 - Save: maximize recycling

-When introducing new packaging, we use a process that includes a safety review, evaluating package specifications and sizes, shipment frequency, route, carriers, emergency response capabilities, and elements of safety in the supply chain.
+Our process for introducing new packaging includes a safety review that evaluates package specifications and sizes, shipment frequency, route, carriers, emergency response capabilities, and elements of safety in the supply chain.
 All product containers undergo a review for chemical compatibility, purity, leak-tightness, and regulatory compliance.
 The presence of specific hazards and specific container sizes can necessitate a more detailed risk assessment.
-A packaging reduction and sustainability project for the thin films business offers new opportunities to advance our future sustainability goals.
 Furthermore, in our specialty gas and thin films businesses, for example, we focus on product packaging that performs well in terms of transportation and handling safety.

 Roles and responsibilities